 5.1 Use Case 1 - Network triggered reporting

 For this use case, the MTC device is triggered to send a report to the network entity, e.g. metering devices (sensors) that are monitored and controlled by entities outside or inside the operator’s network wherein a device normally only sends a report when triggered to do so by the network.
 Such use case requires MTC device that can be reached (triggered) as a result of network paging.
-After sending a report a device will remain reachable at least during a time interval determined by the Ready timer (i.e. during the first part of this interval it continuously monitors AGCH/PCH blocks. and it then monitors its nominal paging block according to legacy DRX operation for the remainder of this interval).
+After sending a report a device will remain reachable at least during a time interval determined by the Ready timer (i.e. during the first part of this interval when non-DRX timer is running it continuously monitors AGCH/PCH blocks.
+After the non-DRX timer expires it then monitors its nominal paging block according to legacy DRX operation for the remainder of this interval).
 After expiration of the Ready timer, reachability will be supported based on monitoring the nominal PCH block within the context of a power savings state.

-Depending on the actual frequency of triggers sent by the network this class of device would benefit from being allowed to go into a power saving state between each triggered report - the longer the device remains in the power saving state the larger the power savings.
+MTC devices that support this use case will make use of a power saving mechanism that introduces limitations on device reachability (e.g. either eDRX or PSM).
+In addition, these devices will go into a power saving state between each triggered report where the longer the device remains in the power saving state the larger the power savings.

 Changes to section 7.2